AIBC

 If you are applying to the European Union or its member states

-The Canadian Architectural Licensing Authorities-Architects’ Council of Europe Mutual Recognition Agreement (CALA-ACE MRA) was signed by architectural regulatory authorities of Canada and the European Union on October 26, 2018.
+The Regulatory Organizations of Architecture in Canada (formerly the Canadian Architectural Licensing Authorities/CALA) – Architects’ Council of Europe Mutual Recognition Agreement (CALA-ACE MRA) was signed by architectural regulatory authorities of Canada and the European Union on October 26, 2018.
 This new MRA will give architects the opportunity to work across the Atlantic.

 Qualified architects from each country who satisfy the requirements of the agreement will be granted a credential that will lead to a licence to practise architecture in the host country.